MicrosoftDocs/windows-dev-docs/hub/powertoys/install.md

 	choco upgrade powertoys
 ```

-If you have issues when installing/upgrading, visit the [PowerToys package on Chocolatey.org](https://chocolatey.org/packages/powertoys) and follow the [Chocolatey triage process](https://chocolatey.org/docs/package-triage-process).
+If you have issues when installing/upgrading, create an issue at the [maintainers GitHub repository](https://github.com/mkevenaar/chocolatey-packages/issues) or follow the [Chocolatey triage process](https://docs.chocolatey.org/en-us/community-repository/users/package-triage-process).

 ### Install with Scoop